saaspegasus/pegasus-docs/experimental/react-front-end.md

 You will need to deploy your Django backend using any of the [standard deployment methods](../deployment/overview.md).

-The front end can be deployed anywhere that can hots static sites, including Cloudflare Pages, Netlify, or S3.
+The front end can be deployed anywhere that can host static sites, including Cloudflare Pages, Netlify, or S3.

 Here is a rough guide for deploying to Cloudflare Pages: